lgmgeo/liftoverSV/README.md

   -p <float>, --percent <float>
                         variation in length authorized for a lifted SV (e.g. difference max between both SVLENs < 5%) default value: 0.05
+  -T <Dir>, --tmp-dir <Dir>
+                        Directory where temporary files will be created.
+                            If not provided, the system default temporary directory is used.
   -v, --verbose         enable verbose output
 ```